Skip to main content

 To add a condition, drag and drop a condition from the left-hand list to the field on the right.

-The pop-in displays the condition's settings once you've dragged and dropped it.
+The pop-in shows the condition's settings after you drag and drop it.

 Configure the condition as you wish.